-1 Introduction
+1. Introduction

-Usury laws are one of the most common credit market legislations, with many countries having interest rate ceilings (iff/ZEW, 2010, Maimbo and Henriquez, 2014).
-Maximum legal interest rates have goals of consumer protection (Dewatripont and Tirole, 1994), defending inattentive, naive or desperate borrowers from the negative consequences of hazardous loans (Glaeser and Scheinkman, 1998, Melzer, 2011).
-However, economic theory suggests that interest rate caps can have negative effects such as a reduction in credit, particularly among high-risk and low-income borrowers which may become unprofitable due to the inability of charging them a higher interest rate (Greer, 1975, Villegas, 1989, Zinman, 2010, Rigbi, 2013).
-Empirical evidence for the United States suggests that access to some forms of high interest rate debt (such as payday loans) may help borrowers smooth negative shocks (Morse, 2011, Morgan, Strain and Seblani, 2012), although these are also associated with difficulties in paying for health care, mortgage, rent and utilities (Melzer, 2011).
-Other negative effects of interest rate ceilings may be an increased adoption of less regulated forms of credit as people search for loans outside of the banking system (iff/ZEW, 2010).
+Usury laws are one of the most common credit market legislations, with many countries having interest rate ceilings (iff/ZEW, 2010),(Maimbo and Henriquez, 2014).
+Maximum legal interest rates have goals of consumer protection (Dewatripont and Tirole, 1994), defending inattentive, naive or desperate borrowers from the negative consequences of hazardous loans (Glaeser and Scheinkman, 1998), (Melzer, 2011).
+However, economic theory suggests that interest rate caps can have negative effects such as a reduction in credit, particularly among high-risk and low-income borrowers which may become unprofitable due to the inability of charging them a higher interest rate (Greer, 1975), (Villegas, 1989), (Zinman, 2010), (Rigbi, 2013).
+Empirical evidence for the United States suggests that access to some forms of high interest rate debt (such as payday loans) may help borrowers smooth negative shocks (Morse, 2011), (Morgan et al., 2012), although these are also associated with difficulties in paying for health care, mortgage, rent and utilities (Melzer, 2011).
+Other negative effects of interest rate ceilings may be an increased adoption of less regulated forms of credit as people search for loans outside of the banking system the maximum legal interest rate for consumer loans from 54% to 36%.
+Using a representative sample of households that matches survey data and banking loan records, I compare consumers with risk-adjusted interest rates slightly above and slightly below the legal interest rate ceiling, two groups of similar characteristics but who are differently affected by the law.
+After accounting for both macroeconomic shocks and unobserved household heterogeneity, the results show that being above the interest rate cap reduces the probability of credit access by 8.7% on average.
+A counterfactual exercise shows that the new legislation excluded 9.7% of the borrowers from banking consumer loans.
+The law's impact was strongest on the youngest, least educated and poorest families.
+Finally, I show that the new law affected all lenders of